 Top Things to do in Ketchikan Alaska

 Ketchikan is a popular Alaskan cruise port of call.
 It features a walkable downtown area, lined with shopping, galleries and restaurants and pubs.
-Most cruise ships dock at the edge of downtown.
+Most cruise ships dock at the edge of downtown and it is the canned salmon capital of the world.

 Cruise passengers can arrange a flight seeing tour to witness the majesty of the Misty Fjords National Monument, located nearby.
 The aircraft depart from the water nearby.